Mark Edward: Skepticism

 Despite his efforts to expose psychics as frauds, Edward found that some people's beliefs cannot be changed.
 Even though he was introduced as a fake on the Jeff Probst Show, one of the audience members requested a reading from him.
 On the TV series Brain Games, Edward demonstrated that the planchette on the Ouija board is controlled by the live participants and not by someone who has passed, and yet some of his sitters were convinced they had received messages from beyond the grave.

 Edward said that he was always a skeptic.
 At the same time he was working the 900 numbers, he was also on the editorial board of Skeptic Magazine.
 He was a member of the team for the network television pilot The Skeptologists, working with Yau-Man Chan, Steven Novella, Phil Plait, Kirsten Sanford, Michael Shermer and Brian Dunning.
 The program never aired.

 Edward was a steering member of IIG West, a group aimed at investigating paranormal claims.
 He has also worked with Investigation Network, teaching workshops and exposing psychic frauds, like Sylvia Browne and John Edward.

 Edward has been a speaker at a number of skeptical conferences.
 At Dragon*Con 2012 Skeptrack, he performed psychic readings and demonstrated techniques celebrity psychics use, like hot and cold readings, in front of an audience packed with skeptics.
 In his talk entitled Psychic Readings for Fun and Prophet, Edward explained that no one can actually read minds or talk to the dead, but that people can be fooled and that they can fool themselves, and he offered a variety of explanations.

 At QEDcon 2014 his talk was entitled Psychic Blues: Using Guerrilla Skepticism To Fight Psychic Fraud.
 He told the audience that he was sick and tired of psychic fraud and encouraged them to join his movement and help make a difference.
 He showed a video of how he and a group of skeptics demonstrated at a Sylvia Browne show, and then he outlined a plan describing how audience members could organize a similar local protest.
 At the same conference, he sat on a panel about magic and skepticism, along with Paul Zenon, Richard Wiseman, and Deborah Hyde.

 In November/December 2019, Edward attended the NZ Skeptics Conference at the Christchurch Arts Centre, New Zealand, along with Susan Gerbic.
-He spoke on the topic of 'When does ‘Psychic Entertainment’ stop being entertaining?'.
+He spoke on the topic of 'When does ‘Psychic Entertainment' stop being entertaining?'.

-As of 2022, Edward is a fellow with the Committee for Skeptical Inquiry.
+As of 2022, Edward was a fellow with the Committee for Skeptical Inquiry.

 The Con

 In March 2021, Edward participated in episode 6 of season 1 of the ABC TV series The Con, "The Psychic Con", and was introduced as "The Expert" in matters of psychic deception.
-The show told the stories of three woman who became emotionally dependent on their psychic and were defrauded out of tens of thousands of dollars, but then sought the help of psychic fraud private investigator Bob Nygaard to obtain justice.
+The show told the stories of three women who became emotionally dependent on their psychic and were defrauded out of tens of thousands of dollars, but then sought the help of psychic fraud private investigator Bob Nygaard to obtain justice.